 A. IHBB tournaments typically consist of a Bee for individual students and a Bowl for teams.
 These are held at different times so that any student who wants to compete in both can do so.
 To compete in the Bee, it is not at all necessary to be a part of a school team.
 History Bowls are typically team events (up to 4 students can always play at a time).
 However, students are always permitted to compete on their own in a History Bowl, if they are willing to challenge themselves.
 Typically, discounts are offered for History Bowl teams that consist solely of 1 or 2 students.
 Contact the IHBB staff in charge of a tournament if this applies to you.

 Q. I’m in college / elementary school / an adult interested in history.
 Can I compete in IHBB?

-A. IHBB organizes one tournament a year for college teams in the USA (typically held in Chicago in the spring), at which foreign college teams are welcome to compete.
+A. IHBB sometimes organizes a university-level tournament once a year for college teams in the USA (typically held in Chicago in the spring), at which foreign college teams are welcome to compete.
 Please contact email@example.com for more information.
 Eventually, we expect to add more tournaments for college students.

 Elementary school students are welcome at all events (there is no younger age limit), but should be advised that they will be competing against older students, and should be aware of the level of difficulty in the questions.

 Adults can sometimes compete in special events, often held in conjunction with IHBB regional championship tournaments, but there is no separate division of IHBB for adults.